lizmat/raku-all-modules/github/p6-pdf/PDF-Lite-p6/README.md

 #### Images (`.load-image` and  `.do` methods):

-The `.image` method can be used to open an image.
+The `.load-image` method can be used to open an image.
 The `.do` method can them be used to render it.

 ```